serteri/workbookt1/readme.md

 _Answer:_

 First of all we need to define what _mark-up_ language is.
-A markup language is a human-readable language that is used by computer.
+A markup language is a languange that can be read by human esaily and it is used by computer.

-There are different mark-up languages.
+There are different mark-up languages in used.
 Some of markup languages are HTML (Hypertext Markup Language) , KML (Key whole Markup Langunage) , MathML(Mathematical Markup Langunage) , SGML(Standard Generalized Markup Language) ,XML(eXtensible Markup Language), XHTML(eXtensible Hypertext Markup Language).
 Most commomly used in the world is HTML.

 There is one thing is common for all mark-up languages which they all use of tags.
 For instance < >.
 What inside in brackets is represented by the formatted content.
 Tags come in pairs,one is opening and the other one is closing.(1) For example